AI YouTube Thumbnail Maker

 How it works

-1. Open the Image page in the portal
+1. Open the AI Image tool in the desktop app

 2. Pick a style preset